Remplin Palace: History

+Von Hahn family

 The Remplin estate was owned by the noble von Hahn family as of 1405.
 The first building erected was a renaissance castle.
 During the 18th century, two wings were added and the castle was transformed into a baroque stately home with a large garden around it.
 Count Frederick II von Hahn was one of the richest men of Mecklenburg in his time and dedicated himself to the science and in particular astronomy.
 In the southern edge of the park, he erected around 1792 Mecklenburg's first observatory which was also at one point the third largest observatory outside of Great Britain.
 At the start of the 19th century, his son count Carl Friedrich von Hahn (also known as the 'theatre count'), became heavily indebted due to his love for the theatre and the stage.
 As a result, he had to sell his Remplin estate in 1816.
 The new owner was George William, Prince of Schaumburg-Lippe, who sold the house and estate to Karl von Maltzahn in 1848.

+Duke George of Mecklenburg-Strelitz

 Duke George of Mecklenburg-Strelitz, the younger son of Grand Duke George, acquired the estate in 1852 on the occasion of his marriage to the Russian Grand Duchess Catherine Mikhailovna.
 They resided in Russia but used Remplin Palace as their residence on their visits to Mecklenburg.
 Starting from 1860, the 35 hectares baroque style park was transformed into an English landscape park with the help of the landscape architect Peter Joseph Lenné.
-Also, the architect Friedrich Hitzig, a pupil of Karl Friedrich Schinkel, transformed the house into a neo-renaissance style palace.
+Also, the architect Friedrich Hitzig, a pupil of Karl Friedrich Schinkel, transformed the house into a neo-Renaissance style palace.
 After the completion, the central Corps de Logis was decorated with a magnificent, arcaded loggia.
 Works of art and furniture were mostly acquired from Italy and France for the decoration of the interior.